torproject/tor/doc/HACKING/ReleasingTor.md

    If you want, wait until at least one person has built it successfully.
-(We used to say "wait for others to test it", but our CI has successfully caught this kind of errors for the last several years.)
+(We used to say "wait for others to test it", but our CI has successfully caught these kinds of errors for the last several years.)